 It’s true.
-There are some things I only understood once I was a parent.
+Some things are only understood once I was a parent.

 Having a child changed the way I assessed risk and made decisions.
 I noticed that I always drove more cautiously when my baby was in the car.
 I was more attentive to my own health issues.
 I even managed my money differently.
 There is not one area of my life that the impact didn’t reach.